 Figures are in USD million unless otherwise stated.

+Without considering the net gain on lease modification during 2021, the overall performance of the company would have increased reasonably.
 Following chart shows financial performance of the company for the past 10 years.